shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 ```
 Note: the command above may run for 30 minutes or more.

-If you don't have MacPorts install, I recommend you skip this step.
+If you don't have MacPorts installed, I recommend you skip this step.
 [Installing Wine manually](https://www.winehq.org/download) without MacPorts can be a challenging process due to the number of dependencies.
 Not having completed this step will not impact your learning process.

 ## Troubleshooting